wfbradley/snpko/README.md

 ## The Problem

-The specific problem we addressed involved a population of 54 pediatric patients suffering from Crohn's disease.
-For each patient, we measured 168 SNPs and observed 8 different radiological imaging features (such as "Lumen narrowing" or "Small bowel disease").
-We were interested to determine which SNPs, if any, were significant predictors of particular imaging features.
+### The General Problem

+Suppose we have selected a set of single nucleotide polymorphisms (SNPs) along with a set of binary observations (such as the presence or absence of a particular symptom).
+We measure these SNPs and observations across a population of (human) subjects.
+Our goal is to determine which SNPs are predictive of which observations.

+As one can easily consider hundreds or thousands of SNPs, we are faced with a multiple hypothesis problem.
+In particular, forming a 2x2 contingency table for each (SNP, observation) pair is statistically unsound-- we would consider so many tables that we would "accidentally" see some correlation.

-This software provides tools for answering this type of question more
-generally: given any set of SNPs and labels (i.e., dependent variables), these tools will:
+This software provides tools for answering this type of question using a new statistical framework called a "knockoff", which appears to be a major advance over classical tools for handling multiple hypotheses.
+Given any set of SNPs and labels (i.e., dependent variables), these tools will:
 * Download relevant information about the SNPs from the ENSEMBL online repository,
 * Train an HMM on the data,
-* Construct statistical knockouts,
+* Construct statistical knockoffs,
 * Train a classifier on the data, and
 * Produce a set of SNPs with a controlled false discovery rate.